trinker/RandomCaseEffect/README.md

     ## 10% random upper
     random_upper(x, .1, 60)

-    ## ManY EnglisH words are Formed by taking basic words and
+    ## ManY English wOrds are forMed by taking basic Words anD
-    ## addIng coMbinations oF Prefixes and sUfFixes to them.
+    ## adding comBinatIOns of prefIxes and suffixes to them.

     ## 30% random upper
     random_upper(x, .3, 60)

-    ## Many EnglisH Words Are FoRMeD by tAKiNg bAsic WOrDS aND
+    ## MANy EnglisH WORdS ArE Formed by tAking BAsic wOrds And
-    ## addiNg CombinaTioNs of prefiXes and SufFiXes to TheM.
+    ## addiNg combiNaTions oF preFixes aNd suFFixES tO Them.

     ## Worst case (no pun intended)...50% random upper
     random_upper(x, .5, 60)

-    ## MaNy ENGLIsH woRDS ARe foRmED bY TaKIng baSiC WORdS aNd
+    ## Many ENGlISh wOrDS are fORMed By tAKIng BaSIC WoRdS aND
-    ## adDiNg CoMbInatiOnS of pReFiXeS ANd SuFFixeS TO theM.
+    ## ADdInG combinATioNs OF PREFIxES and SufFixEs TO Them.

 Indeed, I informally recognize that mixing case made decoding harder (likely removing automaticity in sight word recognition).